How to Avoid Arguments During a Renovation

 From a design standpoint, we need to make sure that the proposed improvements will make both of your lives better.
 We don’t want to make any assumptions, and we definitely don’t want anyone to be shocked by the final design.

 Attending contractor walkthroughs is just as important.
-I always have opinions on which contractor may be the best fit for your project, but ultimately it’s the homeowners decision since they’d be contracted directly with the contractor.
+I usually have opinions on which contractor may be the best fit for your project, but ultimately it’s the homeowners decision since they’d be contracted directly with the contractor.
 If you’re part of a couple, you both need to generally like and get along with the contractor, because they are going to be in your life for a minimum of 6 weeks.
 I don’t like that it needs to be said, but if you’re a woman in a heterosexual relationship, you should be present to ensure that all prospective contractors demonstrate the same level of respect as they would for their male counterparts—if they don’t, they have no business working in your home.

 Talk Budget